rohitchoudhary0803/ANPR_and_ATCC_for_Smart_Traffic_Management/README.md

 # ANPR and ATCC for Smart Traffic Management

 ## Project Overview
-This project implements an intelligent traffic management system utilizing Automatic Number Plate Recognition (ANPR) and Automatic Traffic Classification and Control (ATCC).
-By leveraging Deep Learning and Object Detection techniques, the system automates traffic monitoring and control in smart city environments.
+This project is focused on developing an intelligent traffic management system using Automatic Number Plate Recognition (ANPR) and Automatic Traffic Classification and Control (ATCC).
+By utilizing Deep Learning and Object Detection techniques, the system automates traffic monitoring and control in smart city environments.
+- ANPR is used to detect and recognize vehicle license plates.
+- ATCC is used to classify different types of traffic.
+The ultimate goal of this project is to improve traffic flow, reduce congestion, and enhance road safety in urban areas.

 ### Key Features
 -  Automatic Number Plate Recognition (ANPR)